slicing

 ThesaurusAntonymsRelated WordsSynonymsLegend:

-Noun | 1. | slicing - a golf shot that curves to the right for a right-handed golfer; "he took lessons to cure his slicing" golf shot, golf stroke, swing - the act of swinging a golf club at a golf ball and (usually) hitting it |
+golf shot, golf stroke, swing - the act of swinging a golf club at a golf ball and (usually) hitting it

-2. | slicing - the act of cutting into slices |
+2.slicing - the act of cutting into slices

 Based on WordNet 3.0, Farlex clipart collection. © 2003-2012 Princeton University, Farlex Inc.